John Cartwright (political reformer): Early career

-Constitutional Reformer
+Constitutional reformer

-In 1776 appeared his first work on reform in parliament, which, with the exception of Earl Stanhope's pamphlets (1774), appears to have been the earliest publication on the subject.
+In 1776 appeared his first work on reform in parliament, which, with the exception of Earl Stanhope's pamphlets (1774), appears to have been the earliest publication on the subject of electoral reform.
 It was entitled, Take your Choice,. a second edition appearing under the new title of The Legislative Rights of the Commonalty Vindicated (1777) and advocated annual parliaments, the secret ballot and manhood suffrage.

 The task of his life was thenceforth chiefly the attainment of universal suffrage and annual parliaments.

-In 1798, he conceived the project of a political association, which took shape in 1780 as the Society for Constitutional Information, including among its members some of the most distinguished men of the day.
+In 1778, he conceived the project of a political association, which took shape in 1780 as the Society for Constitutional Information, including among its members some of the most distinguished men of the day.
 From this society sprang the more famous London Corresponding Society.

 Major Cartwright worked unweariedly for the promotion of reform.
 He was one of the witnesses on the trial of his friends, John Horne Tooke, John Thelwall and Thomas Hardy, in 1794.